 In 1906, president of the American Woolen Company, William Wood, Frederick Ayer’s son-in-law, completed construction of a huge new mill intended to produce all the yarn for the company and named it the Wood Worsted Mill.
 Just one wing of this new mill was half a mile long.
 The mill spun the fleece of 600,000 sheep in just five hours, but even with this capacity Wood soon realized that it could never produce all the yarn requirements of the company, so he began construction of the Ayer Mill, named after his father-in-law, in 1909.

 The Ayer Mill, built to spin and dye yarn, was opened on October 3, 1910.
 Its grand, illuminated clock tower immediately became the architectural focal point of the Merrimack Valley.

-After the restoration of the clock and tower was complete, maintenance of the clockworks became the responsibility of the Merrimack Valley Community Foundation, which merged into the Essex County Community Foundation in 2004.
-ECCF, with the dedicated work of Charlie Waites who has maintained the clock ever since it was restored, continues to care for the big timepiece.
+After the restoration of the clock and tower was complete, maintenance of the clockworks became the responsibility of the Merrimack Valley Community Foundation, which merged into Essex County Community Foundation in 2004.
+ECCF, with the dedicated help of Charlie Waites, who has maintained the clock ever since it was restored, continues to care for this important timepiece.
 In late 2013 new, brighter, energy-efficient lighting was installed to make the Ayer Mill Clock visible far and wide.

-ECCF has established a permanent endowment with major support from New Balance, the Wood and Ayer Families, and local foundations, to ensure the health of the clock in perpetuity.
+With major support from New Balance, the Wood and Ayer families, and local foundations, ECCF has established a permanent endowment to ensure the health of the clock in perpetuity.

 donors & giving